elifesciences-publications/oenocytes-agam/README.md

 # Transcriptome of *Anopheles gambiae* oenocytes

-Code and data to reproduce the analyses of differential gene expression from **Isolation and transcriptomic analysis of *An. gambiae* oenocytes enable the delineation of the cuticular hydrocarbon biosynthetic pathway** (Grigoraki et al. 2019).
+Code and data to reproduce the analyses of differential gene expression from **Cuticular hydrocarbon biosynthesis in malaria vectors: insights from the adult oenocyte transcriptome** (Grigoraki et al. 2020).

 ## Quick how-to